biblibre/koha-plugin-mrpp/README.md

 ## Presentation

-Adds in catalag search results page links to display more results per page.
+Adds in catalag search results page links to display more results per page : 100, 500 and 1000.
 Default number of results is managed by numSearchResults system preference.

 Actually only for intranet.